Apraxed/Roblox-Modules-Master/Trello-based Bug Reports/README.md

+# THIS IS BROKEN
+I tried to fix it on my own but alas, no matter what I do it will not work.
+I will keep this here in case I manage to fix it when I have the time.
+Sorry

 # Trello-based in-game bug reports (Developed by Equaled Studios.)

 This trello-based bug report sysytem uses set chat commands to report bugs using the TrelloAPI